herkommer/saigon-day3/Step3-PerformanceMonitoring/test-commands.md

 Only appears when:

-- At least 5 performance snapshots exist
+- At least 12 performance snapshots exist (~6 minutes of monitoring)
 - Anomaly detection algorithms find issues

 ## Troubleshooting